kuzzleio/documentation-old/src/plugins-reference/protocols/index.md

 type: `pojo object`

-Contains Kuzzle Backend configuration `server` subtree.
+Contains Kuzzle's configuration `server` subtree.
 The user configuration for the protocol can potentially be found under `entryPoint.config.protocols[protocolName]`.

 #### execute method

 `execute(request, callback)`

 * `request` <br>{[`Request`](https://github.com/kuzzleio/kuzzle-common-objects/blob/master/lib/request.js)} The `Request` constructor is exposed in the [`context`](#context-instance) object given to the `init` method.<br>The request **must** be constructed with a valid request context, including the `connectionId` and the protocol (cf example below).
-* `callback` <br>{Function} The callback to be executed when Kuzzle Backend gets the result.<br>Takes one `response` argument, being the result of [`RequestResponse.toJSON()`](https://github.com/kuzzleio/kuzzle-common-objects/blob/master/lib/models/requestResponse.js).
+* `callback` <br>{Function} The callback to be executed when Kuzzle gets the result.<br>Takes one `response` argument, being the result of [`RequestResponse.toJSON()`](https://github.com/kuzzleio/kuzzle-common-objects/blob/master/lib/models/requestResponse.js).

 example: